MrYsLab/telemetrix-rpi-pico-2w/docs/server_library_installation.md

-## Add The Telemetrix4RPiPico2W Library To The IDE

-1. Open the Arduino IDE and click on the library icon.
+1. Open the Arduino IDE, then click the library icon.

     ![](images/arduino_lib_install.png)